gyd159/fuzzing-benchmark-seeds/README.md

 sqlite3/seeds/
 ```

-## FuzzBench Benchmarks
+### FuzzBench Benchmarks

-The FuzzBench targets were compiled using AFL LLVM mode and AddressSanitizer.
+The FuzzBench targets were compiled with AFL LLVM mode and AddressSanitizer.

 Included programs:

-- `bloaty`: FuzzBench bloaty target.
+- `bloaty`
-- `re2`: FuzzBench RE2 target.
+- `re2`

-The initial seed directories are:
+Initial seed directories:

 ```text
 bloaty/seeds/
 re2/seeds/
 ```

-## Real-world Programs
+### Real-world Programs

-The real-world targets were selected from `binutils-2.40` and compiled using AFL LLVM mode and AddressSanitizer.
+The real-world targets were selected from `binutils-2.40` and compiled with AFL LLVM mode and AddressSanitizer.

 Included programs: